By Michael Holland –

 Generational misunderstanding is a constant throughout history.

 Every generation worries about the capability of succeeding generations to lead our society forward.
-We are blessed with a vast number of studies, books and articles telling us how the millennial generation thinks and acts in ways that are unique from previous generations.
+We are blessed with a vast number of studies, books and articles telling us how these younger generations think and act in ways that are unique from previous generations.

 We know they are more tech savvy, more collaborative, more accepting of diversity and more innovative.
 We know they are better educated in total and continue to educate themselves daily; they are life long learners.